garrandall/popular-music-data/tracks/gotta-go-solo-patti-labelle-ron-isley.md

 Raindrops on my window seal (well, well, well)
-It's quiet as a mouse in here (oh, oh, ooh)
+It's quiet as a mouse in here (oh, oh, oh
 You're somewhere with the girls doing nails
 Dinner's takeout, no homecooking all year
 Ain't no use pretending (no, no)